 If you find a store chain, that offers families at least two candy/toy free checkouts, please contact us for public promotion.

 - Boycott stores that do not care about families.

 We need to boycott and lobby those stores that do not value or respect parent’s sanity and children’s health and developmental capabilities.
 November 20th is Universal Children’s Day, recognized by the United Nations.
 Boycott grocery stores on that day.
 (Wouldn’t it be interesting if we took our little children to the checkout aisles in offending stores and NOT restrain their natural tendencies to explore the candy, for one day only.
 Will the stores get the message?)

 - Help us lobby the decision-makers of store layout – head office executives and help us educate the public.

 Our committee needs financial help for writing, editing, sending correspondence, postage and shipping, and the cost of producing and mailing researched information on child development and capabilities to decision-makers.
-We would like to send every store executive a package consisting of a print copy of Parenting With Patience (filled with child development information), along with our written request to Terminate The Toddler Tax Traps so they can inform themselves on up-to-the minute brain research and change their store layouts.
-We want to provide public education webinars from parenting experts on child development so the public is aware that this is a child development issue and not a parental discipline issue.
-In return for a minimum donation of $10 to our cause, you will receive a thank-you PDF copy of Parenting With Patience, for you or your relative’s own enjoyment.
+We would like to send every store executive a package consisting of a written request to Terminate The Toddler Tax Traps and child development information so they can inform themselves on up-to-the minute brain research and change their store layouts.

 It takes a village to cherish a parent, to nurture a child.
 Stores included.
 Help us help you.